nesty11/meet/README.md

 - When the user selects a city from the suggestions
 - Then the selected city should be applied as the filter for upcoming events

+**User Stories:**
+- As a user, I should be able to effortlessly explore events from various cities without specifying a location, so that I can discover a diverse range of options.
+- As a user, I should be able to see suggestions for cities as I type, so that I can quickly find and select my desired city for event exploration.
+- As a user, I should be able to choose a city from the suggested list, so that the selected city is applied as the filter for upcoming events.

 ### Feature 2: Show/Hide Event Details 🎭

 #### Scenario 1: Event element is collapsed by default